Find out how to work for ScreenSkills and help us deliver a skilled and inclusive workforce for the UK's screen industries.

 Data protection principles

-Under the GDPR, there are six data protection principles that ScreenSkills are compliant with.
+Under the UK-GDPR, there are six data protection principles that ScreenSkills are compliant with.
 These provide that the personal information we hold about you must be:

 ScreenSkills is responsible for and must be able to demonstrate compliance with, these principles